jubertroldan/pysc2_agent/README.md

 2. random_agent - agent that seems to click everywhere on the map
 3. scripted_agent
 4. simple_agent - basic agent by Steven Brown (Building basic PySC2 Agent)
+5. simple_agent_test - this is playing around with the basic agent

+6. smart_agent - this is Qlearning based agent by Steven Brown